On the existence of critical compatible metrics on contact $3$-manifolds: Introduction

 \begin{remark} The manifold in the above theorem carries one of the 8 geometries in the sense of Thurston.
-In the Sasakian case, according to the classification in ~\cite{geigeSasa}, the manifold is Seifert fibred and admits an $\mathbb{S}^3$-geometry, a $\mathrm{Nil}^3$-geometry or an $\widetilde{SL}(2, \mathbb R)$-geometry, and the structures are left invariant.
-In the Anosov case, the manifold admits an $\widetilde{SL}(2, \mathbb R)$-geometry.
-Such a 3-manifold admits two different kind of critical compatible metrics.
-Therefore, Theorem~\ref{T.main} yields a complete topological characterization of contact $3$-manifolds admitting a critical compatible metric.
+In the Sasakian case, according to the classification in~\cite{geigeSasa}, the manifold is Seifert fibred and admits an $\mathbb{S}^3$-geometry, a $\mathrm{Nil}^3$-geometry or an $\widetilde{SL}(2, \mathbb R)$-geometry, and the structures are left invariant.
+In the Anosov case, the manifold admits an $\widetilde{\mathit{SL}}(2, \mathbb R)$-geometry, which might not be left-invariant, but up to double covering it is a quotient of $\widetilde{\mathit{SL}}(2, \mathbb R)$ by a right action of a cocompact discrete subgroup of $\widetilde{\mathit{SL}}(2, \mathbb R)$.
+A 3-manifold with left invariant $\widetilde{\mathit{SL}}(2, \mathbb R)$-geometry admits two different kinds of critical compatible metrics.
+Therefore, Theorem~\ref{T.main} yields a complete topological characterization of contact $3$-manifolds admitting critical compatible metrics.
 In particular, no contact structure on $\TT^3$ admits a critical compatible metric and no overtwisted contact structure admits a critical compatible metric. \end{remark}

 The proof of Theorem~\ref{T.main} is presented in Section~\ref{S.proof}.
 Before the proof of the main theorem, we prove some instrumental lemmas in Section~\ref{S.prelim}.
 Finally, corollaries and other applications are presented in Section~\ref{S.appli}.